What is an SR-1 form and when do you need it

 Filling out the form

 The SR-1 form is a 3-page document that shouldn’t take more than 15 minutes to fill out if you have complete information about the incident.
-It asks for general details like:
+It doesn’t ask for any personal information but for general details like:

 - Names of the parties involved and how to contact them